robusta-dev/robusta/docs/configuration/alertmanager-integration/coralogix_managed_prometheus.rst

 This integration lets you send Coralogix alerts to Robusta.

-.. note:: Many of the fields supported in Alertmanager dont in Coralogix alerts

 To configure it:

 1. In the Coralogix site go to Data Flow and in the Webhook section click ``Webhook``.